 For each of the 11 sectors, we obtain dynamic network measures by estimating a TVP VAR model on all stocks with two lags on our 3278 days of data.
-At each day, we take 500 draws from the (quasi) posterior distribution.\footnote{We estimate our horizon specific dynamic network measures on a 64-core server, which results in a total estimation time around 4--5 hours to obtain network estimates from the 11 sectors.} We define transitory (short-term) network connections as those forming over a 1-5 day horizon, and persistent (long-term) network connections at horizons greater than 5 days (i.e. 5-days to the $\infty$ horizon).
-Our choice of these horizons stems from the extant literature on volatility modeling using high frequency data that shows daily and weekly fluctuations hold prominent information for future volatility \citep[e.g.][]{corsi2012discrete}.
+On each day, we take 500 draws from the (quasi) posterior distribution.\footnote{We estimate our horizon-specific dynamic network measures on a 64-core server, resulting in a total estimation time of about 4--5 hours to obtain network estimates from the 11 sectors.}.
+We define transient and persistent network connectivity in the same way as above.

-In Figure \ref{fig:app_net_sec}, we plot the posterior median and 95\% confidence bands for transitory and persistent network connectedness for each sector as in Equation \ref{network}.
-These directly follow from manipulations of estimates of the dynamic adjacency matrices (see Equation \ref{eq:net_estimation}).
-Grey bars on these figures represent periods where there are statistically significant differences, at 5\% levels, between transitory and persistent network connectedness.\footnote{We plot the values of these test statistics in Figure \ref{fig:app_test} in Appendix \ref{app:sector}.} Overall, we observe substantial differences between these horizon specific networks for each sector.
-In general, network connectedness due to the persistent component of shocks surpasses networks from the transitory component of shocks during periods of market turbulence.
-Then, during periods of tranquillity transitory part of the networks become more prominent.
+In Figure \ref{fig:app_net_sec} we plot the posterior median and 95\% confidence bands for transitory and persistent network connectivity for each sector as in Equation \ref{network}.
+These follow directly from the manipulations of the estimates of the dynamic adjacency matrices (see equation \ref{eq:net_estimation}).
+Grey bars in these figures represent periods where there are statistically significant differences at the 5\% level between transient and persistent network connectivity.\footnote{We plot the values of these test statistics in Figure D.1 in Appendix D.} Overall, we observe significant differences between these horizon-specific networks for each sector.
+In general, network connectedness due to the persistent component of shocks exceeds that due to the transitory component of shocks during periods of market turbulence.
+Then, during periods of calm, the transitory part of the networks becomes more pronounced.

 Comparing these measures across sectors, we can see from the real estate and financial sectors that surges in network connectedness driven by persistent shocks drive uncertainty in the sector for much longer periods of time during the Great Recession relative to other sectors, e.g. CONS and HLTH.
 In addition, the magnitude of persistent network connectedness from the real estate and financial sectors is much greater.
 Note also that throughout this period we observe much more frequent evidence in favour of statistical differences between networks driven by transitory and persistent shocks for these sectors; particularly relative to COND, CONS, HLTH and MATR.
 Although the other sectors show spikes in persistent network connectedness, these do not occur until around February 2008.
 This highlights how long-term systemic risks within the real estate and financial sectors intensify during this period and are stronger relative to other sectors.